Native Backend

 Choose between the Rust and Cranelift backends when compiling to native.

-When compiling Tish to a native binary (tish compile --target native), you can select the native backend with --native-backend.
+When compiling Tish to a native binary (tish build --target native), you can select the native backend with --native-backend.

 Backends